-Last updated on March 16th, 2018
+Last updated on August 10th, 2018

 Spring Time in Minnesota is filled with all kinds of fun.
 It is when we say goodbye to winter, and hello to green.
 The tree’s come back alive and a lot of Minnesotan’s start to re-emerge from a long winter of hibernation.
 Hopefully, not all of you stayed inside all winter.
+There are amazing Things to do in Minnesota this Spring.

-Things to do in Minnesota this Spring is filled with all kinds of fun, as long as you are flexible.
+Spring is always filled with all kinds of fun, as long as you are flexible.
 One day it might be 70 and sunny with melting snow everywhere, or you may find yourself in the middle of a FREEZE.
 The key is to be open and ready to change your plans day to day.
 It’s these Minnesota seasons the make it so much more fun.

 28 Amazing Things To Do in Minnesota This Spring